ranatarek-rt/ranatarek-rt/README.md

 - 👋 Hi, I’m Rana Tarek.
-- 👀 I’m web development
+- 👀 I’m a web developer
 - 🌱 I’m currently learning backend and frontend to be a full-stack developer.
 - 💞️ I’m looking to collaborate on backend projects.